ChaoLi-Microbio/EasyTax_UVSEARCH/README.md

 # Simplfied taxonomy analysis by U/VSEARCH (Linux System)
 ## 6 public databases normalized (gg2 and/or slv138.1 are recommended)
-Note: This is the 16s amplicon dataset process adapted and briefed from EazyAmplicon(https://github.com/YongxinLiu/EasyAmplicon.git) using U/VSEARCH, targeting straightforward and precise identification of bacteria taxonomy.
+Note: This is the 16s amplicon dataset process adapted and simplified from [EazyAmplicon](https://github.com/YongxinLiu/EasyAmplicon.git) using U/VSEARCH, targeting straightforward and precise identification of bacteria taxonomy.

 ### All you need to do are(no other laborious environment deployment):
 #### 1. Download 'db' folder of this project